Safety and Injury Prevention

 - Insist that your child wear a properly fitting snow sport helmet while skiing, snowboarding and sledding.
 Snowboarders need wrist guards in addition to helmets.
+If your child doesn’t have a snow sport helmet for sledding, they can wear a bike helmet.
 Be a good role model by wearing your helmet, too.

 - Make sure an adult is with children who are sledding.
 Keep sledders away from trees, rocks, fences and cars.
 Check sleds for jagged, sharp edges.
 Teach your child how to roll off the sled and how to stop the sled if they need to get off quickly.
 Also teach them to sled sitting up with their feet in front.